The Business Judgment Rule: The Director's Safe Harbor

 Conclusion: The Engine of Risk

-Keywords: business judgment rule mechanics explained, fiduciary duty of care vs loyalty delaware, smith v van gorkom case summary, disney ovitz severance litigation analysis, entire fairness standard corporate law.
+Keywords: business judgment rule mechanics explained, fiduciary duty of care vs loyalty delaware, smith v van gorkom case summary, entire fairness standard corporate law, dodge v ford shareholder primacy, business judgment rule safe harbor audit.